All Woods Summer Wonders camps are led by expert instructors who love what they do.

 Megan Nowak

 Hey there!
-My name is Megan Nowak and I am a Woods Charter Alumna.
-I completed my first year of college at Catawba College.
+My name is Megan Nowak, and I am a 21-year-old Woods Charter Alumni.
+I graduated from Woods in the Spring of 2023, and just completed my junior year at Catawba College.
 In my time at Woods I worked the afterschool program, and loved the time I got to spend and connect with the kids who attended.
-This will be my third year running a camp through Woods Summer Wonders, and I’m excited to be starting new camps this summer.
-I have always been fascinated with photography, and learning how to better my skills myself, and teaching younger kids how to take pictures on something they already have, I feel, is the best way for them to learn.
+This will be my fifth year running a camp through Woods Summer Wonders, and I’m excited to run this camp for a second summer!.
+I have always loved fashion, and specifically fashion design, and have been designing since I was in elementary school.
+I am currently majoring in Environmental Sustainability, hoping to go to grad school and get my fashion degree after my time at Catawba, and connect my two passions together.
+I would love to have your kids in my camp, and I look forward to having a fun camp with them!

 |